armstrongsam25/SecureAgent/SecureAgent/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of `agentic-security` seriously.
+We take the security of `SecureAgent` seriously.
 If you discover a security vulnerability, please report it to us immediately.

 ### How to Report